DataSeer/dataseer-web/doc/API/INDEX.md

 ### Description

 Use this route to sign in to dataseer-web.
-It will return a JWT that must be used to interact with the API.
+It will return the JWT that must be used to interact with the API.
 (The response header will contain a "Set-Cookie" instruction to set an httpOnly cookie "token" containing the JWT)

+Note: use newToken params to generate a new token.

 ### Role required